 Sir Eion Edgar

-Chairman Hawaiki Cable
+Chair, Hawaiki Cable

 Sir Eion has extensive corporate experience in New Zealand, currently being Chairman of the Forsyth Barr Group Ltd, Edgar Olympic Foundation, NZ Dementia Prevention Trust, Queenstown Resort College and the Winter Games NZ Charitable Trust.
 He is a Director of Mt Cook Alpine Salmon and a Life Trustee of the Halberg Disability Sports Foundation and Patron of Diabetes NZ, NZ Football Foundation, NZ Sports Hall of Fame, Queenstown Trails Trust and ShelterBox NZ.
 Sir Eion was formerly Chancellor of the University of Otago, Chairman of the New Zealand Stock Exchange and President of the New Zealand Olympic Committee.
-He was also formerly a Director of the Reserve Bank of New Zealand, the Accident Compensation Commission and Vero Insurance, and has been inducted to the New Zealand Business Hall of Fame in 2004.
+He was also formerly a Director of the Reserve Bank of New Zealand, the Accident Compensation Commission and Vero Insurance, and was inducted to the New Zealand Business Hall of Fame in 2004.